 Any child who comes to Woodlands School must have an Education, Health and Care Plan (EHCP).
 On rare occasions a child may be placed at the school whilst an assessment for an EHC Plan is carried out; this will only occur following a request from the Special Educational Needs Assessment Team (SENAT).

-Most commonly the children will have learning needs associated with Profound and Multiple Learning disabilities, Severe Learning disabilities and complex Moderate Learning disabilities.
+Most commonly the students attending the school will have learning needs associated with Severe Learning disabilities and Profound and Multiple Learning disabilities, occasionally students with Moderate Learning difficulties and very complex needs may be granted a placement.
 Within this range we are resourced to meet the learning styles of students with a wide range of needs including autistic spectrum and communication disorders, hearing impairments, visual impairments and physical disabilities.
-Students admitted to Woodlands are likely to achieve within the range P1 to Year 1/2 of the National Curriculum.
+Students admitted to Woodlands are likely to achieve within the range P1 to Entry Level 1 or 2.

 The majority of children attending Woodlands use transport provided by the Local Authority, otherwise parents arrange for dropping off and collecting their children at the beginning or end of the day.

 Not all students will be entitled to travel assistance and families must apply directly to the local authority who will assess each case is assessed individually.